-Jean-Luc Bruno, who has been working at RATP (Autonomous Operator of Parisian Transport, France) for more than 40 years, is now part of the expertise unit.
+Jean-Luc Bruno, who has been working at RATP (Autonomous Operator of Parisian Transport, France) for more than 40 years and also a CMMS user, is now part of the expertise unit.
 He agreed to tell us more about the needs of this large company that gathers 2,000 maintenance collaborators throughout 15 different services, in charge of ensuring the optimal functioning of the 300 stations that the French capital and its suburbs count.

 Mobility Work: Can you tell us more about your professional experience within the RATP group?

 I joined the group in August 1977, first as an electrical maintenance technician in the department in charge of it.
 I have worked on these installations’ maintenance during 17 years, in electromechanics as well as on high voltage equipment.
 At that time, my manager then wanted me to help deploying a computerized maintenance management system (CMMS) software within our service: I basically benchmarked them during a whole year, in order to compare the existing solutions.

 In 1995, the RATP group was looking forward to equip the various departments with a maintenance management software.
 We deployed a first external solution and used it for our machine pool, our work orders and everything related to economic and logistical matters.
 At first, technicians were very reluctant and didn’t really want to use this new CMMS solution because they found that the product wasn’t the one they needed.
 But when they realized that it would only took them half a day to enter a type of equipment and to associate maintenance plans while they used to need an entire year to do that before, they felt quite discountenanced.

 Access all documents (photos, videos, etc.) and checklists from the equipment sheet in your Mobility Work application.